 Procedure for Replacing a Thermocouple

 Take the thermocouple to the hardware store to purchase a new one.
 Many styles are available, so look for one that matches.
-Once you have the new thermocouple, replace it by snapping the probe back into the clip to hold it at the proper distance from the pilot flame, then screw the other end into the gas valve.
+Once you have the new thermocouple, replace it by snapping the probe back into the clip to hold it at the proper distance from the pilot flame, then screw the other end into the gas valve and tighten it gently with the wrench.
 Test it by lighting the pilot and making sure the flame stays lit.
 If you can't get the flame to stay on, try moving the probe slightly closer to the flame until the flame does stay lit.